Pulitzer Prize General Non Fiction Winner

 Summary

 An account built around a single deadly bus crash on a rainy West Bank road that killed several Palestinian kindergartners on a school trip.
 Thrall follows one father, Abed Salama, as he tries to reach his missing son and uses the day's events to expose the layered system of permits, checkpoints, and emergency response that governs Palestinian life.
-The book turns a local tragedy into a precise, human-scale anatomy of the occupation.
+The book turns a local tragedy into a precise anatomy of the occupation drawn at human scale.

 Historical Context & Significance

-Thrall uses a single tragedy to illustrate the "micro-geography" of the occupation, where even an ambulance's route is dictated by checkpoints and IDs.
+Thrall uses a single tragedy to illustrate the fine grained geography of the occupation, where even an ambulance's route is dictated by checkpoints and IDs.